 In addition, cooking in bulk lets you make an entire week’s worth of meals quickly and easily so there’s no waste or extra trips back and forth from the grocery store.

-If you need some help to get started with meal planning, plenty of websites are dedicated solely to helping home cooks find easy, budget-friendly recipes, too!
+If you need help getting started with meal planning, plenty of websites are dedicated solely to helping home cooks find easy, budget-friendly recipes, too!

 8. Save energy by making simple changes to your home & lifestyle

 You may not be able to replace all your old appliances, but you can buy energy-efficient models that will help reduce your utility bills.
 And you don’t have to spend a fortune on new windows or other upgrades — ensure they’re well-sealed against drafts and leaks.